 AirTable is a fully customizable system for organizing any and all aspects of your small business.
 While it may seem a little intimidating at first, the platform offers simple instructions and limitless options.

 Pro Tip: Search for AirTable templates and examples online before you make your own to get a feel for what’s possible.

 Simplenote is a sleek and clean digital note-taking system.
 It’s stand out features include search through hashtags, sharing options for people outside your organization, and a neat time turner that lets you go back to a previous version of notes using a simple slider.
 The company is owned by WordPress so they also have some great blog and text editing tools.

 If making lists and checking boxes is your thing, give Wunderlist a try.
 The app lets you plan projects big and small.
 Put your chores, meetings, and projects all in one place with this app.

 In short, the success of using apps to help your small business depends on your dedication to improving your business practices.
 If you’re interested in improving all aspects of your business, consider outsourcing some of your marketing tasks.
 Then use your newfound time and energy to tackle all the other things that keep your business running.

-As mentioned previously, automation can be a game changer for small business.
+As mentioned previously, automation can be a game-changer for small businesses.
 This includes tasks like accounting and payroll to marketing emails and customer reviews.
 If you’re feeling like your marketing plan is taking up too much of your time, consider OutboundEngine.
 We offer simple software that does the hard work of keeping in touch with customers for you.
 Follow up with the opportunities we surface and use your time on what you do best.
 Get a free demo today and see how we can help your business.